Areej17-01/Datasets/README.md

 # Datasets
-this contains data sets i've used in my files
+this contains datasets i've used in my files.